MikeyPPPPPPPP/automotive-2.0/README.md

 The site just lets you stream basicly any movie or show you want.
 I've done this on another site, but they fix bug, not really - they just made it harder also there selection was ... meh.
 This site is big and very populare with numurions UI/UX updates.
-Theres a Cloudflare WAF along with a bunch of anti-dubugging techniques being used. unfortunately for them, I learned that with enough effort and time - anything is possible, epecially  with code.
+Theres a Cloudflare WAF along with a bunch of anti-dubugging techniques being used.
+Unfortunately for them, I learned that with enough effort and time - anything is possible, epecially  with code.